 Events, and Communities

-Project Management brings out my favorite parts of any work: The vision-making, the investigation of complex issues, the intervention planning and management, and the satisfying evaluation at the end of it all.
-I have since been lucky enough to get better at managing projects, events and communities through multiple early-stage projects – the latest of which is a new category in the portfolio of the Falling Walls Foundation that I am helping to grow.
+Project Management combines my favorite parts of any work: The vision-making, the investigation of complex issues, the intervention planning and management, and the satisfying evaluation at the end of it all.
+I have since been lucky enough to get better at managing projects, events and communities through multiple early-stage projects – the latest of which were two new categories in the portfolio of the Falling Walls Foundation that I helped to grow.

 “Future Learning” has the largest number of nominations of all of the 10 Falling Walls categories: 101 nominees from 40 nations.

-The network of Falling Walls “Future Learning” counts over 300 international leaders in education and learning innovation.
+The network of Falling Walls “Future Learning” and “Science and Innovation Management” counts over 700 international leaders in learning and innovation.

 Here are a few more things I've started